Digital-Defiance/Digital-Defiance/README.md

 - Members mentor each other using our pet projects that are generally for the public good.
 - Members try to prioritize working on designated critical tasks from community projects- generally on GitHub.
 - We'll have occasional meetings to discuss which project tasks go to the top of the pile and try to generally follow and teach Agile principles.
-- There is already a 24-7 chatroom on Keybase where we already have several members discussing various projects being worked on.
+- There is already a 24-7 chatroom on Discord where we already have multiple members discussing various projects being worked on.
-- This is not (yet?) a union and we do not and will not strike as these are open source developers working in an unpaid volunteer capacity.
+- This is not (yet?) a union and we are open source developers working in an unpaid volunteer capacity.
 - Dues will go towards our software subscriptions and other overhead
 - Additional income beyond our needs will possibly be distributed to developers as bug/ticket bounties.
 - If this sounds good to you, check out DigitalDefiance.org or email jessica@digitaldefiance.org